jncraton/js-calc/readme.md

 Handout code is provided in [index.html](index.html).
 Extend this code to complete the following features:

-1. Basic mathematical operations are supported
+1. Implement basic mathematical operations:
-    * Addition
+    * Addition (+)
-    * Subtraction
+    * Subtraction (-)
-    * Multiplication
+    * Multiplication (*)
-    * Division
+    * Division (/)
-2. Calculator state is cleared when the "C" button is pressed
-3. Decimals are properly supported
+2. "C" (Clear) button must reset the calculator's state and display
+3. Calculator must correctly handle decimal numbers
-4. The application is accessible using only the keyboard (tab to change focus, and space to activate buttons)
+4. The application must be fully accessible using only the keyboard.
+Users should be able to:
+    * Use the Tab key to move focus between buttons
+    * Use the Spacebar or Enter key to activate a focused button

 > [!TIP]
 > Your code should likely live in the `<script>` element at the end of the `<body>` element.